miniscope/noob/docs/usage/events.md

 An {class}`~noob.event.Event` is anything that gets returned from {class}`~noob.node.base.Node`, wrapped in a container with some metadata.
-The metadata include the event's ID, its name, when it happened, and where it happened.
-It is managed by {class}`~noob.store.EventStore` {class}`~noob.runner.base.TubeRunner`, and can be accessed with runner's {meth}`~noob.runner.base.TubeRunner.add_callback` method, like the following:
+The metadata includes the event's ID, when it happened, the name of the signal that emitted it, and which node emitted it.
+It is managed by
+{class}`~noob.store.EventStore` {class}`~noob.runner.base.TubeRunner`, and
+can be accessed with runner's {meth}`~noob.runner.base.TubeRunner.add_callback` method, like the following: